OpenNewsLabs/field-guide-security-training-newsroom/drafts/org_best_practices.md

     -   Tradeoffs: Not everyone is familiar with OTR, and you’re much
         > more likely to receive an OTR message from a savvy user than
         > anyone else.
 Note that OTR should not be confused with the
-        > “off the record” setting in Google Hangouts.
+        > "off the record" setting in Google Hangouts.

 -   [*Pretty Good
     > Privacy*](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP)
     > email encryption.
 PGP is an encryption standard that is becoming
     > increasingly popular among journalists for securing email.
 PGP
-    > uses public key cryptography, meaning that each user has a “public
+    > uses public key cryptography, meaning that each user has a "public
-    > key” used to scramble messages to other users.
+    > key" used to scramble messages to other users.
 The public key can
     > be shared with anyone.
-Each user also has a corresponding “private
+Each user also has a corresponding "private
-    > key” that is used to unscramble messages, and should never
+    > key" that is used to unscramble messages, and should never
     > be shared.
 Users typically post their public key in an accessible
     > place, such as a personal website, byline, or a [*PGP public
     > keyserver*](https://pgp.mit.edu/pks/lookup?search=nytimes&op=index).